(Revised May 20, 2021)

 204.804 Closeout of contract files.

-(1) Contracting officers shall close out contracts in accordance with the procedures at PGI 204.804 (DFARS/PGI view).
+(1) Except as provided in paragraph (3) of this section, contracting officers shall close out contracts in accordance with the procedures at PGI 204.804 (DFARS/PGI view).
 The closeout date for file purposes shall be determined and documented by the procuring contracting officer.

 204.805 Disposal of contract files.